flcws-f/TheHealthOfYou/README.md

 - 👋 Hi, I’m TheHealthOfYou.
 - 🇨🇳 I'm a Chinese man.
 - 💻 I like Python,HTML,Lua.
-- 🌱 I’m currently learning.
+- 🌱 I'm currently learning.
-- 📱 I'm programming it right now.
+- 📱 I'm programming in the cellphone programming program.

 <!---
 TheHealthOfYou/TheHealthOfYou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.